 And I'm like, okay, been here, not my first rodeo.

-I could write the stories for them, and then I can write the comeback aspect for them too if they wanted to hear that part of it.
+I could write the stories for them and then I can write the comeback aspect for them too if they wanted to hear that part of it.

 They don't.

-You have your job, don't you?
+You love your job, don't you?

 My honest answer is I feel blessed to do it every day.

-Um I'm worried about the country.
+I'm worried about the country.

-I just as so many of so many other Americans are.
+So many other Americans are.

-Um Worried about the state of media.
+I'm worried about the state of media.

-It's it's never been this vicious or bad or false in terms of the things they report, the lies they tell, the conspiracy theories they peddle.
+It's never been this vicious or bad or false in terms of the things they report, the lies they tell, the conspiracy theories they peddle.

-The trick is to say on social media that that's an ugly place, and I think you do, right?
+And the trick is to say on social media, that's an ugly place.

-He says in October before the election, uh if you pass executive orders and don't go through the Congress, you're acting like a dictator.
+He says in October before the election, if you pass executive orders and don't go through the Congress, you're acting like a dictator.

 Now he's literally acting like a dictator.

-So it's it's gonna be interesting.
+So it's going to be interesting.

 I'm curious to see who now becomes the leader of the Republican Party, right?

-Uh, because Donald Trump really doesn't have an avenue in terms of speaking, right?
+Because Donald Trump really doesn't have an avenue in terms of speaking, right?

 Unless he has to do a rally or get in front of a microphone.